How to Calculate Baker's Percentage: Step-by-Step Guide

 Conclusion

-Baker's percentage is an essential skill for any serious home baker.
-Once you understand the simple formula - everything relative to flour weight at 100% - you can scale recipes infinitely, adjust hydration with confidence, and truly understand how recipes work.
+Baker’s percentage transformed my baking from following recipes blindly to understanding and creating them.
+Once you grasp the simple formula – everything relative to flour weight at 100% – you can scale any recipe, adjust hydration with confidence, and finally understand what professional bakers are talking about.

 Frequently Asked Questions